 As well as simpler setup than for a WFOE, a Rep Office also has simpler ongoing management.
-It does still have to pay taxes quarterly, however (and to fully settle tax payable for the previous year by the end of May), and requires administration effort to maintain and audit/report.
+It does still have to pay taxes quarterly, however (and to fully settle tax payable for the previous year by the end of May), and requires administration effort to maintain an audit/report.

 The most common method of Corporate Income tax (CIE) for a Rep Office is the Deemed Revenue Method based on expenses.
-This method is based on the amount of expenses and the appraised and specified rate of profit.
+This method is based on the number of expenses and the appraised and specified rate of profit.